CareyMetheringham/MardenPark/README.md

 Accounting for ancestry of juvenile trees by unlinked sites

 ### allele_shift_correlation.R
-Correlation of effect size with alle frequency shift Based on methods and code by Richard A. Nichols
+Correlation of effect size with alle frequency shift.

+Based on methods and code by Richard A. Nichols.

 Create Figure 3

 ### sequoia_pedigree_subset.Rmd